fitchos/mqa-prometheus/README.md

                         Name of the exporter configuration file (INI) -i IP, --ip IP        IP address or DNS of the appliance REST API -hp HTTPPORT, --httpPort HTTPPORT
+                        Port number of the exported HTTP server (default:
+                        8000)
-                        Port number of the exported HTTP server (default: 8000) -l LOG, --log LOG     Name of the log file (defaults to STDOUT) -ln LOGNUMBERS, --lognumbers LOGNUMBERS
+  -l LOG, --log LOG     Name of the log file (defaults to STDOUT) -ln LOGNUMBERS, --lognumbers LOGNUMBERS
                         Number of logs in a rotation (defaults to 10) -ls LOGSIZE, --logsize LOGSIZE
-                        Size of logs in bytes (defaults to 10MB - 10485760) -p PORT, --port PORT  Port number of the appliance REST API -t TIMEOUT, --timeout TIMEOUT
+                        Size of logs in bytes (defaults to 10MB - 10485760) -p PORT, --port PORT  Port number of the appliance REST API (default: 5554) -t TIMEOUT, --timeout TIMEOUT
-                        Timeout in seconds to perform the REST API call (default: 15) -u USER, --user USER  User to login to the appliance -x PW, --pw PW        Password to login to the appliance
+                        Timeout in seconds to perform the REST API call (default: 15)
+  -u USER, --user USER  User to login to the appliance -x PW, --pw PW        Password to login to the appliance
 ```